r3ap3rpy/nornir/README.md

 It's an ansible alternative, which is pure python.

-The repository is based on the [official]() documentation, with some extra.
+The repository is based on the [official](https://nornir.readthedocs.io) documentation, with some extra.

+Under the [Guides](/Guides) you will find markdown files covering distinc topics.

+This reporitory is a learning material for my corresponding [course]() aswell.